Left: the last issue of the Sucolian, dated April 9, 1959. Right: the first issue of The Statesman, dated May 13, 1959.

 The Statesman‘s policy is to promptly correct all factual errors and clarify confusing statements.
 If a story is corrected after being published online, a note will be made at the end of the story.
 Style and grammar errors are exempt, as determined by managing editors.
 If you have any questions, please contact us at firstname.lastname@example.org.

 Comments are welcomed and encouraged on this site, but they are subject to moderation.
-Comments deemed to be spam or questionable spam will be deleted; comments and any links must be relevant.
-Comments including profanity will be subject to moderation and those containing language or concepts that could be deemed offensive will not be posted along with comments that attack a person individually.
+Comments deemed to be spam or questionable spam will be deleted–comments and any links must be relevant.
+Comments including profanity will be subject to moderation and those containing language or concepts that could be deemed offensive will not be posted, nor will comments that attack a person individually.

 The Statesman reserves the right to delete comments without notice.
 This comment policy is subject to change at any time.
 If you have any questions, please contact us at email@example.com